sinan5039/CMP142project/README.md

-# WHY WOULD YOU USE GenAI SYSTEMS GENERATE EVERYTHING FROM START TO FINISH???
+# WHY WOULD YOU USE GenAI SYSTEMS TO GENERATE EVERYTHING FROM START TO FINISH???
 HIGHLY UNACCEPTEBLE.
 # WHAT IS YOUR NAME AND STUDENT ID?
 # Python OOP - School Management System